tenacityteam/tenacity/BUILDING.md

 Optionally, you can build dependencies from source using vcpkg, although vcpkg is not set up to build GTK or GLib either for wxWidgets.
-To use vcpkg for dependencies, pass `-D VCPKG=ON` to the CMake configure command.
+To use vcpkg for dependencies, pass `-DVCPKG=ON` to the CMake configure command.
 You will need [nasm](https://www.nasm.us/) installed to build ffmpeg from vcpkg which you can install from your distribution's package manager.
 If you use vcpkg, you need to set the `WX_CONFIG` environment variable to the path of the wx-config script